Cliff Lee: Personal life

-Lee met his future wife Kristen when they were in middle school, and while the pair were high school acquaintances, they did not start dating until Lee was in college.
-They married in 2000 and have a son and a daughter together.
-Their son was diagnosed with infant leukemia when he was four months old, and in 2010, The Lees donated $1 million to establish an endowed chair in pediatric hematology and oncology at the Arkansas Children's Hospital, where he was treated.
+Lee met his future wife Kristen when they were in middle school, he in the seventh grade and she in the sixth.
+While the pair were high school acquaintances, they did not start dating until Lee was in college.
+They married in 2000, and have two children together, son Jaxon, followed by daughter Maci.
+Jaxon was diagnosed with infant leukemia when he was four months old.
+In 2010, the Lees donated $1 million to establish an endowed chair in pediatric hematology and oncology at the Arkansas Children's Hospital, where Jaxon was treated.
+During Lee's first stint with Philadelphia, Kristen became close with Phillies owner John Middleton and his wife at the team's Manhattan hotel after the Game 6 loss in the 2009 World Series.
+Kristen lobbied Lee's agent for a return to Philadelphia for the 2011 season.

 Off the field, Lee is known for having an introverted personality; an article in the Arkansas Democrat-Gazette wrote that he "would rather cut off his pitching arm than call attention to himself".
 Although he had little trouble with the attention that pitching brought, Lee was uncomfortable speaking in front of large groups of people.
 After leaving MLB, he has made few public appearances, notably missing a 2009 Phillies team reunion during Bobby Abreu's Wall of Fame induction ceremony.
 His activities outside of baseball include hunting, fishing, and online chess.